zenith-8-bit/zenith-8-bit/README.md

 I'm an undergrad **CSE** student with a profound interest in **systems programming**, **offensive security**, **single camera ODS system**, **3d fabrication**,**mechatronical system** , and **robotics**.
 My work often navigates the intricate world of low-level systems and robust application development.

-Specializing in C++, Python, and JavaScript, I thrive on building unique solutions for complex challenges, pushing the boundaries of what's possible in software and security.
+Specializing in C++, Python, and JavaScript, I survive on Instant Coffee and light warm up exercises.

 ---